 A third common marrow condition is a class of diseases known as myeloproliferative disorders.
 These disorders involve damage to the stem cells in marrow, leading to abnormal cell production or an abnormal amount of cells.

 Regardless of the condition, the most common and effective treatment for these diseases and others is a bone marrow transplant.

 How does a bone marrow transplant work?

-About 10,000 Americans are diagnosed with diseases that require bone marrow transplants each year.
-A bone marrow transplant involves adding healthy stem cells to a recipient’s bloodstream.
-These stem cells then find their way to the damaged bone marrow and help fix it by creating new pockets of bone marrow.
+About 10,000 Americans are diagnosed with diseases that require marrow transplants each year.
+A marrow transplant involves adding healthy stem cells to a recipient’s bloodstream.
+These stem cells then find their way to the damaged marrow and help fix it by creating new pockets of marrow.

 These transplants can be autologous, where stem cells are taken from the actual patient and put back in later, or allogeneic, where stem cells are taken from a matching donor.
 Either way, it is a long process that involves stem cell collection, chemotherapy and injections.